qiray/SublimeOpenedFiles/README.md

-# Kate Documents
+# Sublime Opened Files

-Plugin for Sublime Text to show opened files as a treeview like Kate editor
+Plugin for Sublime Text to show opened files as a treeview and a listview.